pvahanian/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
 1. How would you explain form validation to someone who has never programmed before?
+Validation (yup) is a way we can pass our information into a program and test for it to have basic properties that we want.
+Such as password having min length, email being in the correct format etc
 1. In 1-2 sentences, define end to end testing.
+End to end testing is what is sounds like, testing the application for the whole process.
+Unlike just testing one feature of the page this will go through the entire experince of the user with as many cases as possible to ensure its working properly

 ## Instructions

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [X] Create a forked copy of this project
-- [ ] Add your team lead as collaborator on Github
+- [X] Add your team lead as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [X] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: `git checkout -b <firstName-lastName>`
+- [X] Create a new branch: `git checkout -b <firstName-lastName>`
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
 - [ ] Push commits: `git push origin <firstName-lastName>`